-The University of Scranton offers comfortable and competitively priced accommodations for graduate students.
+The University of Scranton offers comfortable and competitively priced accommodations for full-time, on-campus graduate students.
 Space is limited and is available on a first-come, first-served basis.
-These furnished apartments are within walking distance to the campus and downtown Scranton.
+These furnished apartments are within walking distance to the campus and downtown

+Scranton.
 For more information please contact the Office of Residence Life at (570) 941-6226 or visit their website, http://academic.uofs.edu/department/reslife/gradhousing.html for specific information on housing for graduate students.